-- 1 On the main window, click Home & Resources tab > Product Documentation. - 2 From the menu list, select the printable document you want to open.
+- 1 On the main window, click Home & Resources tab > Product Documentation. - 2 On the menu, click the printable document you want to open.
 Adobe Reader opens and loads the guide. - 3 From the File menu, click Print. - 4 To print a section of pages, from the Adobe Reader Print window, select Print Range > Pages from, and then type a range of pages.